 - 1. Hand hygiene will be conducted before and after contact with every patient, the patient's materials and equipment, before donning sterile gloves, before beginning a sterile procedure, when removing gloves and other personal protective equipment, after using the lavatory, before eating and whenever hands require cleaning.
 Hand hygiene should be performed both before entering patient room/patient care area and upon leaving the area.
 Exceptions: In some instances, job duties may not require glove removal and/or hand hygiene upon entry/exit (i.e. Valley dining staff delivering/removing dietary trays, Environmental Services staff responsible for trash collection).
-In this situations, those team members have been educated about proper glove use and hand hygiene by the infection prevention department. - 2.
-Hand hygiene can be accomplished using an Infection Committee approved alcohol-based waterless hand rub. - 3.
-Soap and water hand hygiene are to be done when hands are visibly soiled, after using the lavatory, before eating and after caring for a patient with C.difficile infection - 4.
-Gloves shall be worn when exposure to blood or any other body fluids, excretions or secretions is likely. - 5.
+In these situations, those team members have been educated about proper glove use and hand hygiene by the Infection Prevention and Control department. - 2.
+Utilizing the Centrak Hand Hygiene module, patient room rules for entrance and exit have been identified.
+Specific timeframes can be obtained from the unit leader. - 3.
+Hand hygiene can be accomplished using an Infection Control Committee approved alcohol-based waterless hand rub. - 4.
+Soap and water hand hygiene are to be done when hands are visibly soiled, after using the lavatory, before eating and after caring for a patient with C.difficile infection - 5.
+Gloves shall be worn when exposure to blood or any other body fluids, excretions or secretions is likely. - 6.
+Hand hygiene must be performed prior to accessing supplies in the Nurse Servers and/or any clean supply areas. - 7.
 For a given patient, site care shall start at the cleanest site (e.g., mouth care) and progress to the dirtiest site (i.e., urinary catheter care).
-When going from a dirty site to a clean site, hands shall be washed or an alcohol hand rub applied between sites. - 6.
+When going from a dirty site to a clean site, hands shall be washed or an alcohol hand rub applied between sites. - 8.
 Staff who work in patient care and patient care related areas that have arm/hand braces, casts, or other objects that interfere with handwashing will not be allowed to provide care or administer their job tasks until such obstructive items are no longer needed.